jaidenfe/SDR_PHY_COM/tests/README.md

+> **Note:**
-**Note:** <br>When running the test, don't forget to adjust the file paths and other machine specific variables.
+> When running the test, don't forget to adjust the file paths and other machine specific variables.